Intervening on a model¤

 )

-When passing an intervenor to schedule_intervenor, we can control how some or all of its parameters are generated for each trial by passing functions instead of constants.
+, we can control how some or all of its parameters are generated for each trial by passing functions instead of constants.

 The functions must accept two arguments.

-• The first is a TaskTrialSpec object, which contains the other parameters that define the trial for which the parameters are being generated—for example, the location of a reach target.
-This allows us to control our interventions based on the characteristics of the current task.
+object, which contains the other parameters that define the trial for which the parameters are being generated—for example, the location of a reach target.
+This allows us to control our interventions based on the characteristics of the current task. - The second is a random key, which the function can use if it needs to generate trial-random data.

-In this case, we've passed a lambda that samples, for each trial, a zero-mean normally-distributed amplitude for the curl field.
+that samples, for each trial, a zero-mean normally-distributed amplitude for the curl field.
 So the curl field should vary in size and direction, between trials.

 _ = plot.effector_trajectories(